 How to make it (with photos)

-Ok so cold brew coffee concentrate is just filtered water and coffee beans, but grind size, coffee brand and type, and whether or not you use filtered water, can all play a role in making a good cup!
+Ok so cold brew coffee concentrate is just water and coffee beans, but grind size, coffee brand, coffee type, and filtered water can all play a role in making a good cup!

 The best coffee for Cold Brew

-A medium or dark roast coffee is best for cold brew because it retains its strong coffee flavor even with the slow and cool brewing method.
+A medium or dark roast coffee is best for cold brew because it retains a strong coffee flavor even with the slow and cool brewing method.

 The best grind size for cold brew